 Total money damages in the Gulf oil spill could easily eclipse the half-billion dollars awarded in the Exxon Valdez disaster, reaching well into the multi-billions of dollars.
 In addition to lawsuit damages, BP America faces millions, if not billions of dollars, in clean-up costs.
 If you've been impacted by the Gulf oil spill, contact a Gulf Oil Spill attorney for more information about your options.

-For assistance with your Gulf Oil Spill case, click here to find Gulf Oil Spill attorneys near you or find attorneys in a different state.
+For assistance with your Oil Field Injury case, click here to find Oil Field Injury lawyers near you or find lawyers in a different state.